METRIX IAP

 Visual Spec

-Fabric texture close-up (APEX-B001).
+Fabric texture close-up (KOV-001).
 Dark charcoal.
 Cold environment detail.
 No model face.
 Product proves itself visually.
 Copy minimal — material facts only.

 Pillar C — Fight Heritage